Guide summary

 - Why it is here

-- When verified in tier, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops.
+- When a typical deal lines up, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops.

 - Watch-out